-A more international response to perceived deficiencies in ICD-9 came in the form of the International Classification of Primary Care (ICPC) from the World Organization of National Colleges, Academies and Academic Associations of General Practitioners/Family Physicians (WONCA) [17].
+A more international response to perceived deficiencies in ICD-9 came in the form of the International Classification of Primary Care (ICPC) from the World Organization of National Col-Academies and Academic leges.
+Associations of General Practitioners/Family Physicians (WONCA) [17].
 ICPC provides seven axes of terms and a structure to combine them to represent clinical encounters.
-While the granularity of the terms is generally less than that of other classifications schemes (e.g., all pneumonias are coded as R81), the ability to represent the interactions of the concepts found in a medical record is much greater through the postcoordination of atomic terms (see Figure 4).
+While the granularity of the terms is generally less than that of other classifications schemes (e.g., all pneumonias are coded as R81), the ability to represent the interactions of the concepts found in a medical record is much greater through the postcoordination of atomic terms (see Table 4).
 In postcoordination, the coding is accomplished through the use of multiple codes as needed to describe the data.
-So, for example, a case of bacterial pneumonia would be coded in ICPC as a combination of the code R81 and the code for the particular test result which identifies the causative agent.
-This is in contrast to the precoordination approach, in which every type of pneumonia is assigned its own code (as in Fig. 1).
+So, for example, a case of bacterial pneumonia would be coded in